OpenScienceMOOC/site/_posts/2019-12-15-comm-update.md

 - [Eliademy](https://eliademy.com/opensciencemooc): Ivo Grigorov, Tobias Steiner (infrastructure); Jo Havemann, Lisa Hehnke (content)
 - [Slack](https://openmooc-ers.slack.com): Julien Colomb

 ## Finding a new Learning platform

-Our current MOOC platform Eliademy has [recently declared bankruptcy](https://blog.eliademy.com/2019/11/15/sad-news/), so we are now on the lookout for alternative platforms and would very much welcome your input and collaboration on this important matter.
+Our current MOOC platform Eliademy has [recently declared bankruptcy](https://blog.eliademy.com/2019/11/15/sad-news/), so we are now on the lookout for an alternative platform and would very much welcome your input and collaboration on this important matter.

-Do you have experience and would like to suggest possible solutions for the Open Science MOOC to move forward?
+Do you have experience in running a learning platform and would like to suggest possible solutions for the Open Science MOOC to move forward?
 Don't hesitate to get in touch via [the #platform channel in our open Slack group](https://openmooc-ers.slack.com), [Twitter](https://twitter.com/OpenScienceMOOC/), or drop us an email at [info@opensciencemooc.eu](mailto:info@opensciencemooc.eu).

-**We wish you all a happy enad of 2019 and a good start into 2020!**
+**We wish you all a happy end of 2019, and a good start into the new year 2020!**

 Your [Open Science MOOC steering and CoC committees](https://opensciencemooc.eu/people/).